projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 Create CaaS Virtual Disk
 ------------------------

-To create a virtual disk containing the CaaS partitions, a USB flash drive and at least 16GB free disk space are required.
+To create a virtual disk containing the CaaS partitions, the requirements are a USB flash drive and at least 16GB free disk space.
 Go through the following instructions to create and set up CaaS partitions on a *qcow2* formatted virtual disk.

 #.
 Create a 16GB empty disk image of *qcow2* type: